CURRENT HONOURS PROJECTS IN PHYSIOLOGY

 HIGH BLOOD PRESSURE RESEARCH GROUPHigh Blood Pressure Research Group (affiliate to the Dept of physiology; University of Sydney) The Heart Research Institute

 0455 050 063

-firstname.lastname@example.org www.Pilowsky.org
+8208 8938 email@example.com firstname.lastname@example.org www.Pilowsky.org

 OUR RESEARCHIn the High Blood Pressure Group we investigate the way that different neurons, and neurotransmitters, in the brainstem and spinal cord control the heart, blood vessels and breathing.
 We also investigate the ways that these pathways learn and remember information (neuroplasticity).
 From a disease perspective, we study how abnormalities of these critical neural pathways can lead

 to high blood pressure and other health problems.

 External Honours ProjectsThe Discipline of Physiology on occasion accepts into its Honours Course students who are performing their research in laboratories outside the Department.
 The project must be closely allied to physiology and an internal supervisor who is familiar with the area must be prepared to act as the associate supervisor.
 The student should normally have undertaken at least one 3rd year course in Physiology and must attend the teaching sessions for Honours students which occur weekly within the Discipline.

 Supervisors and laboratories which have indicated their interest in taking such students are listed below.
 You should contact the supervisor of the project directly to express your interest.